MS8642/data_analysis_techniques/README.md

 Exploring data analysis techniques
-Checking what actually works under different examples the data will be taken from kaggle perhaps some will be done with R language and shiny
+Checking what actually works under different examples the data will be taken from kaggle perhaps some will be done with R language and shiny ( like an app)